When we talk to fleet managers or individuals, people are often concerned that electric vehicles (EVs) are too expensive for them.

 Now let’s take a look at a comparison between an electric car and a diesel.
 If you cover 10,000 miles in a Volkswagen Golf 1.6 TDi SE Navigation – with a combined fuel economy of 68.9 mpg and a diesel cost of 130p per litre – you’ll pay out around £860.
 The VW e-Golf meanwhile costs just over £6,500 more if you buy one outright, with the government grant included.
 It has a 33kWh battery and range of 143 miles, so a full charge costs £1.65 (33 x 5 = 165p / £1.65).
 Those 10,000 miles meanwhile will cost around £115 (10,000 ÷ 143 x 1.65).

 That means going electric will save you almost £750 a year on fuel alone.
 You can lease an e-Golf for just £192 per month (+VAT), based on a 9+35 contract with 5,000 miles per annum.
 You’ll need a charging point installed at home to make your EV as cost-effective as possible, but there are savings to be made here too.
-The government offers grants of £500 from the Office for Low Emissions Vehicles (OLEV), while some manufacturers and energy providers offer free or heavily discounted home charging points.
+The government offers grants of £350 from the Office for Low Emissions Vehicles (OLEV) towards a smart home charger, while some manufacturers and energy providers offer free or heavily discounted home charging points.
 You can read more about this here.

 What is the cost of charging an electric car at a public station?